Arjun7114/ai-model-ingestion-gate/README.md

 Python · Typer (CLI) · pure-Python Hugging Face REST client · modelscan (pickle opcode analysis) · OSV API · cyclonedx-python-lib (CycloneDX 1.6) · PyYAML · GitHub Actions · AWS Lambda · EventBridge · S3 · SNS · Terraform

+## Security

+See [`docs/threat-model.md`](docs/threat-model.md) for what this tool defends against, what it deliberately does not, and its trust assumptions.

 ## License

 TBD